CURG-BCI/fetch_echo_interface/README.md

-# fetch_echo_interface
+# graspit_alexa_interface
-An interface to allow controlling of a fetch robot using an Amazon Echo
+An interface to allow controlling of a ros node using an Amazon Echo